 What’s the difference and which one is better?

 - improves blood circulation to help the body eliminate waste and increase nutrients to the area massaged;

 - releases nerve compression (by the muscles) to help relive nerve pain;

 Acupuncture does everything massage does, but in addition it:

-- causes your body to release endorphins and enkephalins – the body’s nature feel-good hormones.
+- causes your body to release endorphins and enkephalins – the body’s natural feel-good hormones.
 This is why you feel so good after acupuncture!;

-- takes less time per treatment to achieve the same result – acupuncture for 15-20 minutes is as good as 1 hour’s massage;
+- takes less time per treatment to achieve the same result – acupuncture is 15-20 minutes versus 1 hour’s massage;

 - is highly affecting at treating joints as well as muscles.

-I think that massage is better for acute injuries than acupuncture.
+However, I think that massage can be better for acute injuries.
 And acupuncture melbourne is better for chronic problems and joint issues than massage.